Planning and flood risk

 A SFRA provides an overview of all sources of flood risk.
 This includes rivers, surface water, groundwater, large reservoirs, lakes and sewers.

 At the sub-regional level, a Greater Manchester SFRA was completed in August 2008.
-This is available on the Association of Greater Manchester Authorities (AGMA) website.

 At the more local level, the Council in partnership with Oldham and Rochdale councils appointed JBA Consulting to undertake a Level 1 and Level 2 Strategic Flood Risk Assessment.
 The risk of flooding from rivers, surface water, sewers, groundwater, canals and reservoirs has been explored for Bury, Rochdale and Oldham as part of this Strategic Flood Risk Assessment.